 - Access to jobs that may prove hard to find elsewhere

-- Inexpensive subscriptions and a money-back guarantee
+- Inexpensive membership fee and a money-back guarantee

-- Search and filtering features need improvement
+- Search and filtering features still need improvement